deepstne/website/pages/servers.md

 permalink: /servers
 ---

 To put it simply, our goal is to provide our community with a place to express themselves using the latest tools available to Minecraft servers.
 Everyone is able to claim a plot, start a survival community or use WorldEdit.

-Turning it up to 11, our server's [members](../hc/titles-and-honors#server-membership) have access to private build worlds, enchanced WorldEdit permissions and priority for joining the server.
+Or, you can turn it up to 11.
+Our server's [members](../hc/titles-and-honors#server-membership) have access to private build worlds, enchanced WorldEdit permissions and priority for joining the server.

 ## Server biographies